Skip to Content

 Cages

-A cage is an isolated Fargate container where your AI agent runs.
+A cage is an isolated cloud container where your AI agent runs.
 Each cage has its own filesystem, network namespace, and persistent storage — no inbound ports, configurable egress.

 What you get